 It is a cross-platform application so irrespective of the computer or handheld device you are running, you should be able to install and use Discord from anywhere there is a connectivity.

-As a user one can create and join as many Discover server for free.
-The server owners can customise the channels as per their needs while the servers are hosted by Discord itself.
+As a user one can create and join as many Discover servers for free.
+The server owners can customize the channels as per their needs while the servers are hosted by Discord itself.
 You can join or add other users to the server using the invite links for private groups.
-The public servers are open for all, hence can be joined by anyone.

 Discord has all the features that you would need from a VoIP service including chatting and screen sharing features.
 You can also use the browser version of the software if you don’t want to install the client on your PC.

 If you are looking for a new VoIP software, give Discord a try as it will cost you nothing but a few megabytes of bandwidth.